 Twelve to fifteen college hours for each semester constitutes a normal student load.
 To enroll for more than fifteen hours, a student must secure the written approval of his program coordinator.
-To enroll for more than eighteen hours, the student must secure the written approval of the vice president of academic affairs.
-Should a student later show his inability to successfully carry his excess hours, this permission may be revoked.
+The student must secure the vice president of academic affairs' written approval to enroll for more than eighteen hours.
+Should a student later show his inability to carry his excess hours successfully, this permission may be revoked.